goeiebook/creativelab/README.md

 ![boomerang replacement][basketball]

 I laughed aloud.
-It is amazing how plots and storylines unfold automatically.
+It is amusing how plots and storylines unfold automatically.
 And there is fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 No writer is necessary.
 These are my thoughts while I bounce my rubber ball along the sidewalk.
 I wonder what will happen tomorrow.
 I know the story will evolve.
 I hope it will take another humerous turn.

 ---

 The post about the 500 Error did not generate buzz.
 No replies, and no views gathered.
-Maybe it's because I hadn't discovered anything unexpected.
-The server rejected my submission because it was unacceptable, and that's expected.
+Maybe it's because it wasn't anything unexpected.
+The server rejected the submission because it was unacceptable, and that's expected.

-To narrow down the problem I edit the snippet; reducing the complexity bit by bit, then resubmit, until eventually the submission goes through.
+To narrow down the problem I edit the snippet; reducing the complexity bit by bit, resubmit, and repeat, until eventually the submission goes through.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 I was a fool.

-Now I start with a clean snippet and generate a bunch to 2 coordinate points.
+Now I start with a clean snippet and generate a set of 2d coordinate points.
 Add some random handles, add some random trigometric functions.
 Divide coordinates by a constant value.
 And the result looks like fireworks.
 This is amazing.
-I do not know exactly how it works, but to an outsider it would not seem that way.
+I do not know exactly how it works, but to an outsider it would seem designed.

 ![burst][burst]